A Brief Vacation

 A Brief Vacation (Una breve vacanza) is a 1973 melodrama film directed by Vittorio De Sica.
-The screenplay, written by Cesare Zavattini, was inspired by an Apollinaire adage ("Sickness is the vacation of the poor").
+The screenplay was written by Cesare Zavattini, was inspired by an Apollinaire adage ("Sickness is the vacation of the poor").

 Synopsis

 The film concerns a female factory worker from Calabria who falls ill on the job and is prescribed a stay at a mountain retreat.
 She goes despite her husband's wishes, leaving behind her thankless work shift and her frustrating in-laws, but also her three children.
 The film addresses issues such as the health care system, labor conditions, spousal satisfaction, and class struggle.